Kitura/SwiftyRequest/README.md

 ### Invoke Response with Query Parameters

-In this example, we invoke a response method with a query parameter to be appeneded onto the `url` behind the scenes so that the `RestRequest` gets executed with the following url: `http://api.weather.com/api/123456/conditions/q/CA/San_Francisco.json?hour=9`.
-If no `queryItems` parameter is set, then all query parameters will be removed from the url if any exsisted.
+In this example, we invoke a response method with a query parameter to be appended onto the `url` behind the scenes so that the `RestRequest` gets executed with the following url: `http://api.weather.com/api/123456/conditions/q/CA/San_Francisco.json?hour=9`.
+If no `queryItems` parameter is set, then all query parameters will be removed from the url if any existed.

 ```swift
 let request = RestRequest(url: "http://api.weather.com/api/123456/conditions/q/CA/San_Francisco.json")